NextUrban/Livability_by_Twitter/README.md

   The initial installation package for Jupyter Notebook can be found [here]().

- There code would inquire the state Geospatial metadata as a geojson file.
+ There code would inquire the state Geospatial metadata as a geoJSON file.
 The related files regarding each state was extracted initially from []().
 An example is available [here](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata).